Image Flow: DeckBridge

 Overview

-The Elgato desktop sends image data to the CORA child server in the format it believes matches the connected hardware.
-Because the relay advertises device-accurate capabilities (geometry, PID, product name) via model.cora, the CORA format depends on what's physically plugged in.
+The Elgato desktop sends image data to the CORA child server in the format matching the capabilities the relay advertises via model.cora (geometry, PID, product name) — so the CORA format depends on what's physically plugged in.
 Everything device-specific is read from the active DeviceModel (model.image, model.keyMap, model.cora) — there is no per-brand branching in the pipeline.

 | Connected device | Advertised caps (model.cora) | CORA format | Sidecar | model.image transform |